Jennifer Lopez Reunited With Marc Anthony For Professional And Personal Reasons

 — E!
 News (@enews) March 3, 2017

 Jennifer Lopez’s divorce came as a shock to fans and the media alike, as it was thought that the couple was enjoying a blissful married life.
-However, Anthony was reportedly micromanaging his wife during their marriage, and the “Let’s Get Loud” later revealed that she tried her best to save her marriage that was reportedly affected by “jealousy issues.”
+However, Anthony was reportedly micromanaging his wife during their marriage, and the “Let’s Get Loud” singer later revealed that she tried her best to save her marriage, which was reportedly affected by “jealousy issues.”

 Unfortunately, any attempts to repair their marriage were ultimately unsuccessful, and the couple split in 2014.
 Jennifer Lopez still clearly feels the pangs of the breakup, as she recently broke down while filming an HBO documentary while recalling the emotionally turbulent experience she went through during their divorce.